Opetushallitus/ataru/README.md

 ```
 Browse to [http://localhost:8351/hakemus/<uuid>](http://localhost:8351/hakemus/<uuid>).

-_Note: figwheel nrepl ports now conflict (they are the same and it's not easy to configure
-separate ports in project.clj), so you can run only either hakija/virkailija
-figwheel process at once.
-You can still run both applications just fine, but the other
- one will have to be either with lein cljsbuild once or auto <id>_

 ### Backend & browser tests

 Tests require a special database.
 Here is an example of running it